 Serve risotto in low wide soup bowls, pasta bowls, or risotto bowls.
 Warm them up in a low oven keeps the risotto warm.

-Risotto is the name of a classic Italian rice dish made with one of several special Italian superfino rices with high starch contents.
-These rice varieties are short to medium grain and absorb a lot of broth providing the creamy texture of good risotto.
-Arborio, Carnaroli, or Vialone Nano rices are traditionally used for making risotto.
+Risotto is the name of a classic Italian rice dish made with one of several special Italian superfino rices with high starch contents: Arborio, Carnaroli, or Vialone Nano.
+These rice varieties are higher starch and short to medium grain, and they absorb a lot of broth providing the creamy texture of good risotto.

 Because you want the starchiness of the rice as it produces the creamy texture of risotto.